-A very successful November Lectures 2016 was held on Friday 18 November at the University of Melbourne.
+November Lectures 2017 will be held on Friday 17 November at the University of Melbourne.

-A collection of resources from the day are available on the VCE Chemistry page
+A collection of resources from 2015 and 2016 Lectures are available on the VCE Chemistry page

 Victorian IB teachers are invited to be participate in the IB Chemistry teachers network.
 Discussions include internal assessment and any other topics of interest.
 Please contact Lanna Derry (email@example.com) for more information.